Linear algebra: Eigenvalues and eigenvectors

 (it cannot be diagonalizable since its square is the zero matrix, and the square of a nonzero diagonal matrix is never zero).

 When an endomorphism is not diagonalizable, there are bases on which it has a simple form, although not as simple as the diagonal form.
-The Frobenius normal form does not need of extending the field of scalars and makes the characteristic polynomial immediately readable on the matrix.
-The Jordan normal form requires to extend the field of scalar for containing all eigenvalues, and differs from the diagonal form only by some entries that are just above the main diagonal and are equal to 1.
+The Frobenius normal form does not need to extend the field of scalars and makes the characteristic polynomial immediately readable on the matrix.
+The Jordan normal form requires to extension of the field of scalar for containing all eigenvalues and differs from the diagonal form only by some entries that are just above the main diagonal and are equal to 1.

 Duality

 A linear form is a linear map from a vector space V over a field F to the field of scalars F, viewed as a vector space over itself.
 Equipped by pointwise addition and multiplication by a scalar, the linear forms form a vector space, called the dual space of V, and usually denoted V* or V′.

 If v_{1}, ..., v_{n} is a basis of V (this implies that V is finite-dimensional), then one can define, for i = 1, ..., n, a linear map v_{i}* such that v_{i}*(v_{i}) = 1 and v_{i}*(v_{j}) = 0 if j ≠ i.
 These linear maps form a basis of V*, called the dual basis of v_{1}, ..., v_{n}.
 (If V is not finite-dimensional, the v_{i}* may be defined similarly; they are linearly independent, but do not form a basis.)